Importance of Lived Experience

 However, without the support of a larger network, their individual contributions have been potentially undervalued and they have been vulnerable to the impact of sharing their personal experience in a forum that might not be safe to receive it, or value the contribution of lived experience despite the overwhelming evidence for its inclusion.

-The Northern Territory Lived Experience Network is a volunteer driven initiative instigated by local people.
-Network volunteers have sought to make meaning and create purpose stemming from their individual experiences.
-Volunteers and members alike share a desire to use their knowledge and experience to ‘make the system better’.
+The Northern Territory Lived Experience Network was originally a volunteer driven initiative instigated by local people.
+Our people have sought to make meaning and create purpose stemming from their individual experiences.
+We have funding to delivery our peer programs, however our advocacy remains unfunded.
+Regardless we continue to advocate and share a collective desire to use our knowledge and experience to ‘make the system better’.

 The founding principals of the Northern Territory Lived Experience Network are: